Grilled Lobster Tail

 • 1 teaspoon lemon juice

-• Kosher salt and freshly ground pepper to taste
+• Kosher salt and freshly ground black pepper (to taste)

-• 6 (6 ounce) lobster tails , butterflied or split (see below)
+• 6 (6 ounce) lobster tails (butterflied or split; see below)

 Instructions

-• Preheat the grill to medium high.
+• Preheat the grill to medium-high.
 Carefully oil the grill rack.

-• In a small bowl combine the butter, shallots, parsley and lemon juice until well blended.
+• In a small bowl, combine the butter, shallots, parsley, and lemon juice until well blended.

 • Using kitchen shears, cut the top of each lobster shell from the open meaty portion of the tail down towards the end of the tail.
 Using a sharp chef’s knife, cut through the meat down the center, and cut through the shell so that the lobster tail is now in two pieces.
-Or use the knife to cut the meat about halfway down, and open the tail slightly.
-Either way, insert a wooden or metal skewer lengthwise through the lobster to keep lobster tail straight while it’s cooking.
+Or use the knife to cut the meat about halfway down and open the tail slightly.
+Either way, insert a wooden or metal skewer lengthwise through the lobster to keep the lobster tail straight while it’s cooking.

 • Brush the lobster meat with half of the butter mixture.
 Grill meaty side down until it has nice light grill marks, about 5 minutes.
 Flip the lobster and brush more butter mixture on the meaty side.
 Cover, and grill until just cooked through, about 5 minutes more.
 The lobster should be an opaque white throughout.